-We act with integrity as we serve and deliver on personal needs and the needs of others and our many communities.
-We responsibly use initiative, empathy, openness, and organization to move toward shared goals.
+We take responsibility for our own behavior and well-being as we act with integrity to serve the needs of our communities.
+We responsibly prioritize goals and use initiative, motivation, empathy, openness, and organization to move toward shared goals.

-We make a positive impact on the world around us by being engaged, solving problems and making a difference.
+We have a positive impact on the world around us by being engaged, solving problems and making a difference.
 We create a better future by actively contributing to our professions and communities.

 We create accountable, engaged, productive teams that collaborate across disciplines.
-We respect the contributions of all members and their unique roles and perspectives as we work toward our specific objectives.
+We respect the contributions of all members and their unique roles and perspectives as we work toward objectives.

 PROFESSIONALISM & ETHICS

 Professionalism & Ethics

 We are trusted and recognized for our integrity, as we work to improve the health, safety and welfare of society.
 We behave responsibly, ethically and respectfully.